tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 Again, the LLM was missing guidelines on my personal way of writing and knowledge.
 For example, if there is no other mention of it, the mail should state the default rehearsal time for the youth orchestra before the regular rehearsal.

-It is surprisingly hard to spell out instructions for such things, as I do it mostly subconsciously.
+It is surprisingly hard to spell out instructions for such things, as I do it subconsciously.
-Luckily, I had been writing these mails for nearly ten years, so I had a lot of example data.
+Luckily, I had been writing these mails for a _long_ time, so I had a lot of example data.
-Feeding a few representative newsletters from the previous year to the Mistral chat produced suitable guidelines on the structure of the newsletter, tone, commonly used phrases, and important information to always include.
+Feeding a few representative newsletters from the previous year to Mistral's Le Chat produced suitable guidelines on the structure of the newsletter, tone, commonly used phrases, and important information to always include.
-I then added some personal knowledge manually and prohibited the use of Markdown.
+I then added some personal knowledge manually and prohibited the use of Markdown and emojis.
 The result was a much more digestible, not overtly AI-generated text that I would be willing to send out.

 The workflow sends this generated newsletter to my Telegram account when it receives the `/compile` bot command.
-For the time being I do not want the workflow to send mails itself.
+For the time being I did not want the workflow to send mails itself.
-Again, I would need to connect my personal Google account to do so, which seems like a security risk to me.
+Again, I would need to connect my personal Google account to do so, which seemed like a security risk to me.

 ## Conclusion

 And with that, the workflow was complete.
-My new weekly process, which I validated for the last few weeks, is:
+My new weekly process is as follows:

 1. receive weekly prompt on Telegram
 2. copy it to the WhatsApp group chat